 The most recent addition to Pebble Ridge Vineyards & Wine Estates, Williams Selyem brings a new level of prestige to the group.
 Over the past decade, Williams Selyem’s wines have consistently achieved outstanding ratings.
 They have been described by Robert Parker as “Pinot Noir at its most seductive and opulent,” and praised by Hugh Johnson for their “emphatic individuality.”
 In fact, according to Jim Laube, “Today it’s accepted wisdom that Williams & Selyem stands for excellence in Pinot Noir.”

 John and Kathe Dyson take the responsibility of their stewardship of Williams Selyem quite seriously.
 The acquisition was the culmination of a lifelong interest in wine.
 “Lovers of Williams Selyem will not see any changes in the wine,” assured Dyson in the Wine Spectator after his purchase of the winery early in 1998.
-With Bob Cabral as Winemaker, Williams Selyem is well situated to continue to excel into the next century.
+Williams Selyem is well situated to continue to excel into the next century.